aszepieniec/stark-brainfuck/docs/arithmetization.md

 ### Instruction Table

 The Instruction Table contains more rows than the Processor Table.
 It contains one row for every row in the Processor Table, in addition to one row for every instruction in the program.
-The rows are sorted by instruction address, except for the rows that were added for padding.
-It has 3 base columns: $\mathsf{ip}, \mathsf{ci}, \mathsf{ni}$, and 2 extension columns: $\mathsf{ppa}$ (processor permutation argument) and $\mathsf{pea}$ (program evaluation argument).
+The rows are sorted by instruction address; the rows that were added for padding adopt the instruction address of the last instruction.

+The table has 3 base columns: $\mathsf{ip}, \mathsf{ci}, \mathsf{ni}$, and 2 extension columns: $\mathsf{ppa}$ (processor permutation argument) and $\mathsf{pea}$ (program evaluation argument).
 The base columns are weighted with $a, b, c$ and the extension columns operate relative to $\alpha$ and $\eta$ respectively.

 There is only one boundary constraint that applies to the base columns: $\mathsf{ip}$ (<–– that's the constraint polynomial), which enforces that the instruction pointer starts with zero.
 In terms of extension columns, the initial value of $\mathsf{ppa}$ is constrained by a difference constraint but not by a boundary constraint.
 The initial value of $\mathsf{pea}$ should be equal to the appropriately weighted sum: $a \cdot \mathsf{ip} + b \cdot \mathsf{ci} + c \cdot \mathsf{ni} - \mathsf{pea}$.